 This is a reference to In My Feelings by Drake: ‘Kiki, do you love me?
 Are you riding?’

 Earlier this year, the Canadian rapper’s track went viral thanks to the Kiki Challenge.

 What is the (naked) truth?

-Jesy, Leigh-Anne, Jade, and Perrie don’t only make a statement through their lyrics.
-The music video is also full of meaningful messages.
+Jesy, Leigh-Anne, Jade, and Perrie from Little Mix don’t only make a statement through their lyrics, while their music video is also full of meaningful messages.
 They have given all kinds of women who are fighting body shaming a platform, including plus size model Felicity Hayward, body positivity guru Megan Jayne Crabbe, and transgender model Maxim Magnus, who all have a role in the video.

-Finally, the ladies of Little Mix appear nude with the criticisms they’ve faced in past years painted onto their bodies.
+Finally, the ladies of Little Mix appeared nude in their music video, with the criticisms they’ve received over the years painted onto their bodies.
 From ‘ugly’ and ‘slutty’ to ‘flabby’ and ‘fat’.
 The message still seemed to fly over the heads of many, as the girl band was consequently criticised for using the music video as a cheap way to show their naked bodies for (free) publicity.

-Is this a sign that they’re fighting the good fight, or are you in agreement with the critics, thinking that they perhaps could have conveyed their message in another fashion?
+Is this a sign that they’re fighting the good fight, or do you agree with the critics, that their message could have been conveyed differently?
 Let us know in the comments! 👇